 In a similar vein, Enterprise Resource Planning (ERP) systems, which bring together different yet complementary software functionality within a single application suite, also ranked among the most widely connectable programs.
-According to one study, more than 4 in 5 mid-sized and larger organizations are adopting an ERP system or have done so already.
+According to one study, more than 80 percent of mid-sized and larger organizations are adopting an ERP system or have done so already.
 And if you already have existing ERP software solutions in place for your business, our study may be able to help you find incremental BI, CRM or other functionality that integrates effectively with the suite you are already utilizing.

 Defining SaaS Categories

 We’ve evaluated 14 of the most common software categories on the market today across industries.
-This guide will help you interpret the manner in which they connect to each other as well as other 3rd party software.
+This guide will help you interpret the manner in which they connect to each other as well as other third-party software.

 Building Bridges to Software Communication

-When it comes to SaaS integration, some software solutions serve as “hubs” in their respective verticals, helping streamline the results produced by other programs.
+When it comes to SaaS integration, some software solutions serve as “hubs” in their respective verticals, streamlining the results produced by other programs.
 For optimized integration, these applications should potentially form the cornerstone of your enterprise architecture given their ability to connect and communicate with other solutions.

 All-Inclusive SaaS Solutions

 Some categories, such as Business Intelligence, demonstrate relative parity among companies, with integration leaders in tight competition.
-But others, including CRM and Business Process Management products, have a single titan leading the pack especially when factors such as industry and company size are taken into account.
-Oracle, for instance, is one of the top CRM software providers for larger enterprises that offer extensive integration to both in-house service solutions and third-party applications for its many products.
-This may be because the company’s approach to CRM is broadly encompassing, including the use of multi-channel commerce, marketing, sales, service, social media, and configure price quote (CPQ) capabilities.
+But others, including CRM and Business Process Management products, have a single titan leading the pack, especially when factors such as industry and company size are taken into account.
+Oracle, for instance, is one of the top CRM software providers for larger enterprises.
+It offers extensive integration to both in-house service solutions and third-party applications for its various products.
+This may be because the company’s approach to CRM is broadly encompassing, including the use of multi-channel commerce, marketing, sales, service, social media and configure price quote (CPQ) capabilities.
 This wide functionality set necessitates connections with a larger number of applications than more specialized competitors might require.

 When we studied which companies were mentioned most as potential integrations, some of the technology industry’s most recognizable names emerged.
-Microsoft Dynamics CRM Online led the way, with 47 total integrations, and only 2 percent of available connections coming from other first-party solutions.
-Oracle BI was close behind, and SAP BusinessObjects and Salesforce Sales Cloud rounded out the top four.
+Microsoft Dynamics CRM Online led the way, with 47 total integrations and only two percent of available connections coming from other first-party solutions.
+Oracle BI was close behind, while SAP BusinessObjects and Salesforce Sales Cloud rounded out the top four.
 These leaders reaffirm the value software developers see in partnering with big players.